 - Academic Programs

-- M.S.Ed. in Literacy Education with Focus on Bilingual/ESL
+- M.S.Ed. in Literacy Education – ESL/Bilingual Education

 The United States remains a country of many languages – and many of those are spoken by children in P-12 schools.
-Bilingual/English as a Second Language teachers are needed to design and implement instruction for diverse learners – and to advocate for their families.
-Our 33-semester-hour M.S.Ed. in Literacy Education with a Focus on Bilingual/ESL will prepare you to teach those children to learn English as they grow in their knowledge and confidence to thrive in our nation.
+English as a Second Language/Bilingual teachers are needed to design and implement instruction for diverse learners – and to advocate for their families.
+Our 33-semester-hour M.S.Ed. in Literacy Education with a specialization in English as a Second Language/Bilingual Education will prepare you to teach those children to learn English as they grow in their knowledge and confidence to thrive in our nation.

 You can complete our program in two or three years through coursework approved by the Illinois State Board of Education.
 You also can apply for and receive the Certificate of Graduate Study after completing 18 credits.
 Our program is nationally recognized by TESOL, the leading ELS professional organization.